CDRT/docs/bios/settings/thinkpad/intelligentsecurity.md

 Options:

 1. **On** - Default.
-2. Off.
-Enforce BIOS settings.
+2. Off

+!> System will enforce BIOS settings if set to `Off`.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|